beancount/docs/docs/beancount_design_doc.md

 In particular, there is no allowance for exceptions such as the “virtual postings” that can be seen in Ledger.
 The first implementation of Beancount allowed such postings.
 As a result, I often used them to “resolve” issues that I did not know how to model well otherwise.
 When I rewrote Beancount, I set out to convert my entire input file to avoid using these, and over time I succeeded in doing this and learned a lot of new things in the process.
 I have since become convinced that virtual postings are wholly unnecessary, and that making them available only provides a *crutch* upon which a lot of users will latch instead of learning to model transfers using balanced transactions.
 I have yet to come across a sufficiently convincing case for them[^1].

 This provides the property that any subsets of transactions will sum up to zero.
 This is a nice property to have, it means we can generate balance sheets at any point in time.
-Even when we eventually [<span class="underline">support settlement dates or per-posting dates</span>](settlement_dates_in_beancount.md), we will split up transactions in a way that does not break this invariant.
+Even when we eventually [<u>support settlement dates or per-posting dates</u>](settlement_dates_in_beancount.md), we will split up transactions in a way that does not break this invariant.

 ### Accounts Have Types<a id="accounts-have-types"></a>